Dean Joelson grew up in Atlanta, attending high school at Pace Academy before departing for Yale University in 1993.

 Dean’s primary area of interest in anatomic pathology is gastrointestinal pathology, with a special focus on liver and liver transplantation pathology.
-He is the Medical Director of the laboratory at Piedmont Fayette Hospital and the consulting pathologist for the Blood Bank at Piedmont Atlanta Hospital.
-Dean is also Medical Director of Piedmont Healthcare’s Patient Blood Management Program.
+He is the Medical Director of the laboratory at Piedmont Fayette Hospital and also Medical Director of Piedmont Healthcare’s Patient Blood Management Program.
 He is particularly passionate about the topics of test and blood utilization, and about how pathologists can provide maximum value to their patients, physicians, and healthcare systems.

 Outside of the hospital, Dean enjoys spending time with his wife and their three children.
 In recent years Dean has adopted the hobby of conifer gardening, and his collection now includes over 140 different kinds of coniferous plants.
 He reminds everyone that only some cones are “pine” cones.
 Others are fir cones, spruce cones, hemlock cones, cypress cones, cedar cones, etc., etc. Dean will be happy to delight you with additional flavors of cones if you make the mistak- if you happen to engage him on the topic.

 Dr. Joelson’s C.V. can be found here: Dean W. Joelson Curriculum Vitae